openshift/aws-account-shredder/README.md

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-Repository to audit, service, and clean up leftover AWS resources
+Repository to audit, service, and clean up leftover AWS resources.

+Once deployed, the AWS Account Shredder runs continuously looking for Account CR's in the `aws-account-operator` namespace with a "Failed" state.
+Any such Account CR's will have their associated AWS resources cleaned up before resetting the Account CR state.

 ## Prerequisites
 * [osdctl](https://github.com/openshift/osdctl/) available in your `$PATH`